metaterminal/metaterminal.fyi/content/archive/time-war.md

 That spy, and anything they worked on, is entirely compromised  — from start to end, up and down the timeline.
 Because their movements can be traced, anyone that spy interacted with is also entirely compromised.
 The knock-on effect can unravel entire cells, networks, and agencies before they even exist.

-In order for a time war to exist long-term (see <u>Theory – Time Dimensionality</u>), then every single agent on both sides must be permanently and constantly deep undercover.
+In order for a time war to occur long-term (see <u>Theory – Time Dimensionality</u>), then every single agent on both sides must be permanently and constantly deep undercover.
 There is no statute of limitations.
 There are no allies.
 There is no returning home from the front lines.

 Comparisons to the Tsiolkovsky/Fermi/Hart Paradox, and the vicious jungle/dark forest theory, are instructive.
 There might be hundreds, thousands, even millions of operatives fighting this war all across the world, on either side... and none of us would have any way of knowing.